Learning the non-Markovian features of subsystem dynamics: Non-Markovianity measures

 The lowest non-Markovianity found for the integrable critical model is consistent with the intuitive expectation.
 In this case, the model is equivalent to a system of free fermions and our initial state corresponds to a non-equilibrium quasiparticle occupation with the largest occupation of the fastest modes.
 The dynamics is subsequently dominated by the largest velocities of quasiparticles.
-The folded transverse TN in this case (see also~\cite{mueller2012}) resembles that of a dual unitary circuit, for which the unentangled boundary vectors are equivalent to a Markovian subsystem dynamics~\cite{Bertini2020}.
+The folded transverse TN in this case (see also~\cite{mueller2012}) resembles that of a dual unitary circuit, for which the unentangled boundary vectors are equivalent to a Markovian subsystem dynamics~\cite{Bertini2020,wang24}.
+On the other hand, for the non-critical integrable model, there are quasi-particles with zero or small velocities that transverse through the subsystem on longer timescales, and in this way contribute to the non-Markovian features of the dynamics.
+The chaotic model does not allow for a quasi-particle description thus the source of (non-)Markovianity is different there.
+Our observation with lower-level of non-Markovianity in the chaotic model compared to the gapped integrable case seems to be consistent with Ref.~\cite{figueroa19}, which argues that, for generic dynamics and small enough subsystem, the evolution of the subsystem is almost Markovian with high probability.

 Next, we test whether our new measure of non-Markovianity for dynamical maps~\eqref{our_measure} is consistent with two other commonly used measures.
 In particular, we compare our results with the LPP measure~\cite{lorenzo2013geometrical} and the BLP measure~\cite{laine2011witness}.
 The LPP measure evaluates the degree of non-Markovianity from the time-evolution of the volume of dynamically accessible states in the Bloch hypersphere.
 More specifically, this volume is given by the absolute value of the determinant of the dynamical map $\epsilon_{t,0}$, which always decreases monotonically over time under positive-divisible dynamical maps.
 Therefore, any non-monotonic behavior indicates non-Markovianity according to the LPP criterion.
 Following Ref.~\cite{lorenzo2013geometrical}, the LPP measure is defined as